-Transaction costs should be included in the initial measurement of financial assets and financial liabilities other than those at fair value through surplus or deficit.
-How should this requirement be applied in practice?
+Transaction costs should be included in the initial measurement of financial assets and financial liabilities other than those at fair value

 For financial assets, incremental costs that are directly attributable to the acquisition of the asset, for example fees and commissions, are added to the amount originally recognized.
 For financial liabilities, directly related costs of issuing debt are deducted from the amount of debt originally recognized.
 For financial instruments that are measured at fair value through surplus or deficit, transaction costs are not added to the fair value measurement at initial recognition.